galombardi/method_HtSSM_aDDM/RecoveryFitting/aDDM/README.rst

 Data_RiskySafe.Rda --> lottery data from real experiment

 Data variables:
-- GambleChosen  -> =1 if the gamble option is chosen, =0 if the safe option is chosen.
+  - GambleChosen  -> =1 if the gamble option is chosen, =0 if the safe option is chosen
-- Ev  -> value safe option.
+  - Ev   -> value safe option
-- Ce -> value option on the right.
+  - Ce   -> value option on the right
-- RT      -> reaction time in ms.
+  - RT   -> reaction time in ms
-- NumFixations  -> fixation number.
+  - NumFixations  -> fixation number
-- fixationTime  -> fixation duration in seconds.
+  - fixationTime  -> fixation duration in seconds
-- FixateGamble  -> 1 if the gamble is fixated, 0 if the safe option is fixated.
+  - FixateGamble  -> 1 if the gamble is fixated, 0 if the safe option is fixated
-- PercentFixGamble -> proportion of time the gamble is attended.
+  - PercentFixGamble -> proportion of time the gamble is attended
-- TotFixTime    -> total fixation time of fixations.
+  - TotFixTime    -> total fixation time of fixations
-- FixationTimeGamble -> total fixation time to the gamble.
+  - FixationTimeGamble -> total fixation time to the gamble
-- trialCount   -> trial number.
+  - trialCount   -> trial number
-- SubjectNum -> subject number.
+  - SubjectNum -> subject number

 a) Recovery of homogeneuos parameters